ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

    * end_historical: end date (YYYY-MM-DD) of the reference dataset to be used (please make sure this matches the available data)
    * start_projection: start date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
    * end_projection: end date (YYYY-MM-DD) of the projection dataset to be used (please make sure this matches the available data)
-   * region: North-Atlantic or Polar
+   * plot type: rectangular or polar
-   * ncenters: number of centers to be computed by the k-means clustering algorithm (does not work yet)
+   * ncenters: number of centers to be computed by the clustering algorithm (maximum 4)
+   * method: k-means or hierarchical clustering
    * detrend_order: the order of the polynomial detrending to be applied
    * EOFs: logical indicating wether the k-means clustering algorithm is applied directly to the spatial data ('false') or to the EOFs ('true')
    * frequency: select the month (format: JAN, FEB, ...) or season (format: JJA, SON, MAM, DJF) for the diagnostic to be computed for (does not work yet for MAM).